 If your document has no wording, the notary can provide you with Arizona’s statutory forms (loose certificates) to attach, but you must tell the notary which one to use.
 If you’re unsure, the notary will advise you to check with the document’s recipient or consult an attorney, since notaries are not permitted to give legal advice.

-We provide fast, professional notary services across Arizona, tailored to your schedule.
-Whether you need a mobile notary at your location or an in-office appointment in Chandler, we make notarization easy and convenient.
+At Adam's Express Notary Services, LLC, we provide fast, professional, and reliable notary services throughout Arizona.
+Whether you need a mobile notary at your home, office, hospital, assisted living facility, or business, or prefer an in-office appointment in Chandler, we make notarization simple, secure, and convenient.

-⚠ Note: Appointments after 7:00 PM are held at our Chandler home office.
+Appointments scheduled after 7:00 PM are generally held at our Chandler office unless the client is homebound or special accommodations are approved.